0xStarlight/Filter-Program/README.md

 ## Filter-Program
-A program written in C language so user can apply grayscale, sepia, reflection, blur, or edge detection filters to their images.
+A program is written in C language so users can apply grayscale, sepia, reflection, blur, or edge detection filters to their images.

 ## Requirements
-Clang should be installed in your system
+Clang should be installed on your system

 `$ sudo apt-get install clang`